The definition that actually holds up

 AI researcher Lilian Weng's formula, widely cited in technical literature: Agent = LLM + Memory + Planning + Tool Use.
 The Oracle Developers Blog elaborates: 'The agent loop is the runtime that ties those four pieces together.'
 An AI agent is a system in which a large language model serves as the reasoning engine — deciding what to do next — while operating in a continuous loop that can call external tools, store and retrieve memory, and take real actions in external systems.

-IBM's 2026 technical documentation frames it in terms of what distinguishes agents from standard models: 'AI agents solve complex tasks across enterprise applications by using the advanced natural language processing techniques of large language models to comprehend and respond to user inputs step-by-step and determine when to call on external tools.'
-The phrase 'step-by-step' and 'external tools' are the operative concepts.
+IBM's 2026 technical documentation frames the key distinction: 'AI agents solve complex tasks across enterprise applications by using the advanced natural language processing techniques of large language models to comprehend and respond to user inputs step-by-step and determine when to call on external tools.'
+The phrases 'step-by-step' and 'external tools' are the operative concepts.
 A chatbot generates a single response.
-An agent generates a sequence of steps and executes them using real external capabilities.
+An agent generates a sequence of steps and executes them with real external capabilities.

 The simplified practitioner view from Reddit r/aiagents: 'The entire AI agent architecture is just a list and a while loop — a while loop and less than 20 tool calls attached to an LLM session.'
 This is technically correct and usefully grounding.
 The sophistication of modern agents is in what they do within that loop, not the loop itself.